-and then use this method to simplify the definitions of the public methods.
-The getSuffix method will be quite simple.
-It will return a String that is the suffix of the text of the packet that was passed to the TOCServerPacket constructor.
-The method will take an int value as a parameter.
-It should return the suffix of the packet that remains after removing all of the text up to and including the nth colon where n is the value of the parameter.
-For example, assuming this represents the packet shown above, we have:
+The getSuffix method should take two parameters: a String and an int value specifying the number of colon-separated "fields" to remove from the first parameter.
+It should return the suffix of its first parameter that remains after removing all of the text up to the nth colon where n is the value of the second parameter.
+For example: